 - You will need to have radiotherapy after breast-conserving surgery.
 With mastectomy you may or may not need radiotherapy afterwards.

 Whether you lose part of your breast or all of it, any change to your body image can be traumatic.
 Recovering emotionally from breast surgery can take some time.

 If you’re finding things difficult or feeling alone, remember that there are people who can help you.
 Tell your family and friends how you feel so they can support you.
 You can also talk to your breast care nurse.
 Counselling might help you too.

-It may help to talk to a woman who has had similar surgery.
+It may help to talk to someone who has had similar surgery.
 Our cancer nurses can put you in touch with a trained volunteer who has been through a similar experience.
-Call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre and ask about Survivor Support or free counselling available at our affiliated cancer support centres.
+Call our Support Line on 1800 200 700 or visit a Daffodil Centre and ask about Survivor Support or free counselling available at our affiliated cancer support centres.

 For more information